darsain/sly/README.md

 ## Notable behaviors

-+ Wen using item based navigation, you can go wild with your items.
-Each one can be different size, and have different margins & paddings.
++ When using item based navigation, you can go wild with your items.
+Each one can be of different size, and have different margins & paddings.
 Sly is smart, and can figure it out :)

-+ When **forceCentered** item navigation is used, every item is considered to be a new page.
++ When **forceCentered** item navigation is used, every item is considered to be a separate page.
 That's so the pages bar could render page button for each item.
 Check the **forceCentered** horizontal examples in demo page.
-Also, in this case, the **nextPage** & **prevPage** methods do the exact same thing as **next** & **prev** methods.
+Also, the **nextPage** & **prevPage** methods in this case do the exact same thing as **next** & **prev** methods.

 + When margin of a first item (`margin-top` for vertical, `margin-left` for horizontal) is `0`, the last margin of last item is ignored, and SLIDEE wont go past the last item border-box.
-Thats so you wouldn't have to fix last item margins with `li:last-child { margin-right: 0; }`, or class on last child to support older browsers when you want just spaces between items, but not between first/last item and SLIDEE border.
+Thats so you don't have to fix last item margins with `li:last-child { margin-right: 0; }`, or class on last child to support older browsers when you want to just spaces between items, but not between first/last item and a SLIDEE border.

+## Roadmap

+**This plugin is in beta testing!**

+To do before 1.0.0:

+- Dragging optimization.
+- Navigation by clicking on scrollbar.

+Maybe in 1.0.0, maybe later:

+- Touch events support.